top of page

 • Schramm, K. (2005).
 ‘You have your own history.
 Keep your hands off ours!’
 On being rejected in the field.
 Social Anthropology, 13(2), 171-183.

 • Tope, D., Chamberlain, L. J., Crowley, M., & Hodson, R. (2005).
 The benefits of being there: Evidence from the literature on work.
-Journal of contemporary ethnography, 34(4), 470-493.
+Journal of Contemporary Ethnography, 34(4), 470-493.

-2.4 On the Life and Work of Ethnographers
+2.5 On the Life and Work of Ethnographers

 • Bourdieu, P. (2003).
 Participant objectivation.
 Journal of the Royal Anthropological Institute, 9(2), 281-294.